dombrant/100-days-of-code/r1-log.md

 ### R1D3 (January 6th, 2018)
 I read a few good articles on JavaScript.
 One was about async/await and promises.
 I also got my random CLI working as a global module.
 I might revisit it in the future and make some additions but for now I'm satisfied with the result

+### R1D4 (January 7th, 2018)
+I was a bit tired today and didn't have too much free time, but I managed to read a couple good articles from Sessionstack's Medium page.
+One on how V8 works, and the other on how Web Assembly works.
+Both were pretty high-concept topics for me, and some of it flew right over my head, but I still found them interesting.
+I'll definitely be paying close attention to how Web Assembly evolves as it gains more browser support.